-PhD Scholarship - Instrumentation of mechatronics systems with fibre Bragg grating sensors for load analysis
+PhD scholarship - Instrumentation of mechatronics systems with fibre Bragg grating sensors

 For 50 years, the Vrije Universiteit Brussel has stood for freedom, equality and connectedness.
 These values are strongly present on our campuses, in our students as well as our staff.
 At the VUB, you’ll find a diverse collection of personalities: pure innovators and especially people who are 100% their authentic selves.
 With about 3.500 employees, we are the largest Flemish-speaking employer in Brussels, an international city with which we are all too happy to be connected, and around which our four campuses are located.